bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 ---
 layout: post
-title: "Protectink AKS Workloads on Azure using Powerprotect Datamanager"
+title: "Protecting AKS Workloads on Azure using Powerprotect Datamanager"
 description: "the new star for Protecting Kubernetes Workloads"
 modified: 2020-11-25
 comments: true